 5. Reconstructive Dentistry

-Accidents, such as work- and sports-related injuries, can result in facial damage.
+Accidents, such as injuries that occurred at work or playing sports, can result in facial damage.
 The experience can be scary and stressful, but a dental expert can offer the help you need.
 Our dentists will examine your situation and recommend a treatment plan that can restore your previous look.

 Such accidents often lead to injuries of soft tissues or bone fractures.
 In these cases, dentists perform reconstructive surgery for bone structure and teeth alignment.